aaronparker/vcredist/docs/index.md

 ## Unsupported Redistributables

-As at November 2022, the Unsupported list of Redistributables includes the following versions:
+As at November 2021, the unsupported list of Redistributables includes the following versions:

 | Name                                                                       | Version        |
 | -------------------------------------------------------------------------- | -------------- |